MML4379/ComputiOS/README.md

 - If you want to run it, you'll also need `qemu-system-x86_64`

 When everything is setup...
-- First run `make clean` to make the prerequisite `build` folder.
+- First run `make clean` to make sure there's no build folder with garbage or old output files.
-- Then run `make` to actually compile everything.
+- Then run `make` to create the build folder and compile everything there.
 - To run it in qemu, run `make run`.

 # PULL REQUESTS